kcofoni/ha-netro-watering/README.md

 ## About
 This is a Home Assistant custom integration for **Netro Smart Garden** devices.

-It lets you manage the [Netro](https://netrohome.com) ecosystem —controllers and sensors —to **automate garden watering** in Home Assistant.
+It lets you manage the [Netro](https://netrohome.com) ecosystem — controllers and sensors — to **automate garden watering** in Home Assistant.
 The integration uses Netro’s [Public API](http://www.netrohome.com/en/shop/articles/10).

 **Compatibility:** developed and tested with Home Assistant **2023.4.0** and later.